spesml/spesml.github.io/Docu/Website_Guidelines.md

 The Github repository that is used for the website files is available through https://github.com/spesml/spesml.github.io and via the branch "gh-pages" (set as default branch).
 All changes and uploads pushed to this branch are automatically detected and rendered by Github Pages.
 The deployment on the website usually takes up to 2 minutes.

 ### Structure of the repository
-The repository is splitted in a root directory (the repository itself) and a folder structure.
+The repository is organised in a root directory (the repository itself) and a folder structure.
 All files already organised in the root directory need to remain in this directory and shall be updated diectly via Github.